minozzi/minozzi.github.io/publications.md

 title: Publications
 ---

+William Minozzi, Hyunjin Song, David M.J.
+Lazer, Michael A. Neblo, & Katherine Ognyanova.
+"The Incidental Pundit: Who Talks Politics with Whom, and Why?"
+Conditionally accepted at *American Journal of Political Science*.

+William Minozzi and Jonathan Woon.
+"The Limited Value of a Second Opinion: Competition and Exaggeration in Experimental Cheap Talk Games."
+Conditionally accepted at *Games and Economic Behavior*.

 Ethan Hershberger, William Minozzi, & Craig Volden.
 2018.
 ["Party Calls and Reelection in the U.S. Senate." ](https://www.journals.uchicago.edu/doi/10.1086/698662) *Journal of Politics*.
 80(4): 1394-9.